Upper Douglas Cable Tramway: Route

+Tramcars

+There were fifteen trams on the system.
+Tram 72/73 is now based at the Jurby Transport Museum.
+After closure it is believed that a number of cars (including those which remain) were offered for sale and other uses, therefore the scrapping date is largely conjectural.
+The colour scheme is believed to have been that carried by the restored 72/73 today, being Prussian Blue panelling with cream panelling, lemon yellow detailing and brown/chocolate lettering; this distinctively included all major destinations of the route along the upper valence which has been accurately reproduced on the displayed car today.
+The three lowest numbered cars were later additions, the fleet numbering commenced at 70 upon opening to allow for possible expansion of the Douglas Bay Horse Tramway fleet which never occurred (the highest number horse car was in reality 50), later cars were allocated unused numbers thereafter.

+Preserved Car

-After the closure of the line, two of the cars, No. 72 and No. 73 were turned into a bungalow at Jurby.
-Both vehicles retained their bogies.
+After the closure of the line, two of the cars, No.72 and No.73 were turned into a bungalow at Crawyn, Jurby.
+Both vehicles retained their bogies. and were parked side by side to create the floorspace, a brick built chimney installed between then.
 They had been built by G. F. Milnes in 1896.
-In 1968, these two vehicles were rescued by the Douglas Cable Car Group, and a restoration was carried out between then and 1976, using the best of both cars.
-The tram now bears the number 72 on one end and 73 on the other, it has been converted to work by battery power and is sometimes seen running on the horse tramway.

-Tram 72/73 is now based at the Jurby Transport Museum.
+In late July 1968, these two vehicles were rescued by the Douglas Cable Car Group, and a restoration was carried out between then and 1976, at York Road depot (former storage shed for the tramway, later used for buses and horse tram storage), using the best of both cars.
+The tram now bears the number 72 on one end and 73 on the other, it has been converted to work by battery power and was sometimes seen running on the horse tramway.
+It was later moved to the Jurby Transport Museum where it remains today on an isolated section of reproduction track together with smaller items from the system also on display.

 Stamp

 The Upper Douglas Cable Tramway featured on a 13p stamp issued by the Isle of Man Post Office in 1988.